Learn more about our specific initiatives to build our dairy-free community and support others on their journey:

 Sports Team Partnerships

-In a first-of-its-kind initiative, we have partnered with the Inner Atlanta Football Club to bring educational seminars and on-field activations to improve young athletes’ health and performance.
+In a first-of-its-kind initiative, we have partnered with the Inter Atlanta Football Club to bring educational seminars and on-field activations to improve young athletes’ health and performance.
 The Switch4Good logo and messaging is integrated into the organization’s branding and communication amongst the athletes, from the elementary-aged teams to the elite club level.
 Our goal is to replicate this program with other regional sports teams in the future.
 Switch4GoodSoccer.org is now live!

 The Switch4Good Podcast, hosted by Olympian Dotsie Bausch and actress/health coach Alexandra Paul, interviews expert guests each week to create conversation around disordered eating and healthy living.
 From athletes such as Dominick Thompson and Agnes Muljadi to medical professionals such as Neal Barnard, MD, the goal is to give listeners the inspiration and tools they need to ditch dairy and start transitioning to a healthy lifestyle.